 BY BARRY O’MAHONY

-That certainly is the case for the winner of the Auld Triangle and Muskerry Sports Star award for May.
+One of their heroes was midfielder and captain Conchúir Ó Loingsigh, who is the winner of the Auld Triangle and Muskerry Sports Star award for April.

 And he was prolific during the championship run – he scored 10-17 in the five championship games.

 It’s been a fantastic few months for Ó Loingsigh who is also looking forward to a Muskerry derby in the PIFC against Macroom at the end of June.